tsankashvili/dev-bookmarks/README.md

 - [CodinGame](https://www.codingame.com) - Solve challenging coding problems fun games.
 Supports all programming languages.
 - [Code Combat](https://codecombat.com) - CodeCombat is a platform for students to learn computer science while playing through a real game.
 It is a community project, with hundreds of players volunteering to create levels.
 Supports Java, JavaScript, Python, Lua, CoffeeScript.
 - [Screeps](https://screeps.com/) - Learn to code JavaScript by playing game.
 This game claims to be the world’s first MMO strategy sandbox game for programmers.

+## Jobs

+- [codepen](https://codepen.io/jobs/) - Job Listings on CodePen.
+The front-end design and development
+- [css-tricks](https://css-tricks.com/jobs/) - Jobs for Front End Developers and Designers
+- [stackoverflow](https://stackoverflow.com/jobs) - Developer Jobs, Programming Jobs
+- [idealist](https://www.idealist.org) - Idealist connects millions of idealists – people who want to do good – with opportunities for action and collaboration all over the world